Home

 You will need to add a caption, or a speech or thought bubble to make this a Lichtenstein inspired piece.
 Custom shapes have a few speech and thought bubbles to choose from.

-The font I used in my finished picture is ANIME ACE.
+The font I used in my finished picture is

 Try experimenting with the colours too for something really bold.